September 15, 2025

 • Reliability for payroll and vendor payments: ACH offers predictable settlement times and lets you schedule payments precisely.
 This makes cash flow forecasting more accurate and removes the guesswork of waiting for checks to arrive and clear.

 For businesses, ACH payments streamline financial operations by automating routine transactions and reducing manual processes.
-Common applications include:
+Common use cases include:

 • Payroll: Companies deposit employee wages into bank accounts via ACH, eliminating paper checks and ensuring timely, reliable payments.
 This reduces payroll costs and administrative time while providing employees with quick access to their earnings.